 I’m often asked by readers if they could have metabolic syndrome.
 This is an excellent question.
 Metabolic syndrome, as you likely know, is a precursor to diabetes, kidney disease, and coronary artery disease—so it’s not something you want to leave unchecked.
 But figuring out if you have metabolic syndrome can be tricky.

-There’s a Simple Metabolic Syndrome Test
+Use a Tape Measure to Do This Simple Metabolic Syndrome Test

 What is albumin?
 It’s a protein that should stay in your blood and not build up in your urine.
 It is usually measured in a ratio with creatinine, a by-product of normal muscle breakdown.
 More than 30 milligrams of albumin per gram of creatinine in a single urine test is a common marker of metabolic syndrome.
 Plus, the test result is also believed to forecast the development of kidney and coronary artery disease.